Buyer’s Guide to Saddles

 So they’re not for everyone, you only need looking at the bikes of the professionals to see that many quite happily cycle many thousands of kilometres a year with little side effect, so there’s a lot more to comfort than just adding the channel.
 They do work for some people though, indeed some swear by them.
 It’s a case of trying different saddles and seeing what works for you.

 One other thing to bear in mind when it comes to padding on a saddle - particularly a performance saddle - it has a limited lifespan after which time the padding isn't really doing any padding any more because it has become too compressed by the millions of times your bottom has compressed it.
-Bascially the more performance oriented a saddle and the less actual padding it has the more time limited is the lifespan of the padding it does have.
-Many top end performance saddles have an expected lifespan of a couple of seasons if used the way they are intended to be.
-The upside for us more mortal riders is that 'used as intended' means used a lot.
+Basically the more performance oriented a saddle and the less actual padding it has the more time limited is the lifespan of the padding it does have.
+Many top end performance saddles have an expected lifespan of a couple of seasons if used the way they are intended.

 Saddles for women